salmanshariff07/Due_Report_Automation_Python/README.md

 <a tref= "https://github.com/salmanshariff07/Due_Report_Automation_Python/blob/main/Sales_Data.xlsx"> Sales_Data

 ## How It Works
-Input Sales Data
+##Input Sales Data

 The script reads a master SalesData.xlsx file that contains raw sales records.

-Country-Based Filtering
+##Country-Based Filtering

 Based on a list of countries provided in the ‘Summary’ sheet, the script filters the sales data for each country.

-Template-Based Report Creation
+##Template-Based Report Creation

 For each country, it:

-Opens a preformatted Excel report template
+##Opens a preformatted Excel report template:

 Populates data such as Total Sales, Amount Received, and Balance Due
 <a tref="https://github.com/salmanshariff07/Due_Report_Automation_Python/blob/main/Template.xlsx"> Template

-Saves a new Excel report using the country name Performance Evaluation
+##Saves a new Excel report using the country name

+Performance Evaluation

-After each report is generated, the terminal outputs:
+##After each report is generated, the terminal outputs:

 Country-wise totals

 ## A comment on performance (e.g. “Doing Great” or “Needs Improvement”) based on company thresholds as below